About St. Paul's School

 Our provision is targeted to meet the special educational needs of young people, aged 11 – 16 years, who experience social, emotional and mental health difficulties.

 In previous settings our pupils have exhibited challenging behaviours, which are frequently associated with a wide range of complex conditions, including ASD, ADHD, Social, Emotional and Mental Health difficulties and challenging behaviour.

 Many of them have experienced multiple changes of school and periods out of full-time education.

-We provide a small nurturing environment, with firm boundaries, where we support pupils to develop strategies to manage their responses appropriately.
+We provide a small nurturing environment, for up to 35 pupils, with firm boundaries, where we support pupils to develop strategies to manage their responses appropriately.
 We believe that all young people have the right to enjoy their education in a safe and nurturing setting.
 We listen to young people’s ideas and help them build their own path through supportive learning contexts.
 St Paul’s School encourages individuals to grow in confidence, gain valuable qualifications and develop essential life skills.

 St Paul’s School has gone through significant changes since September 2015, with a new Deputy Head Teacher, Kerenza Palmer, who became the Head Teacher in September 2016.
 A new Deputy Head Teacher, Fiona Bilsborough was appointed in September 2016 bringing a wealth of educational experience to the school.
 We also welcomed a new CEO, David Cusack to St Paul’s Community Development Trust in September 2016, along with a senior administrator, Alison Watson appointed in May 2017.